vlingo/xoom-symbio/README.md

    - JDBC over Postgres: `PostgresJournalActor` and supporting asynchronous readers
    - FoundationDB support: `FoundationDBJournalActor` and supporting asynchronous readers

-### Object Storage
-The `ObjectStore` is a simple object-relational mapped storage mechanism that can be run against a number of persistence engines.
-These are the available implementations:

-   - Jdbi over JDBC: `JdbiObjectStoreDelegate` controlled under `JDBCObjectStoreActor`
-   - JPA standard: `JPAObjectStoreDelegate` for JPA implementations, including EclipseLink, OpenJPA, and Hibernate

 ### State Storage
 The `StateStore` is a simple CQRS Key-Value (Key-CLOB/BLOB) storage mechanism that can be run against a number of persistence engines.
 Use it for both Command/Write Models and Query/Read Models.
 These are the available storage implementations: